IliaIdakiev/angular-cli-ssr/README.md

 * Install dependencies - `yarn` or `npm i`

+* Building the app:

+  ---
+  1. TS NODE
-* Build application - `gulp`
+    * build for ts-node - `gulp`

       There are two build steps.
         1. AOT using `ng build` - generates the angular bundles used in the browser.
         2. AOT using `ngc` - generates the angular factories used on the server.
 This creates the module factory that is used inside `src/server.ts`

-* Running application - `node_modules/.bin/ts-node ./src/server.ts` or simply `npm run serve` or `yarn serve` -> [http://localhost:8080/](http://localhost:8080/)
+    * Running application with ts-node - `node_modules/.bin/ts-node ./src/server.ts` or simply `npm run ts_serve` or `yarn ts_serve` -> [http://localhost:8080/](http://localhost:8080/)

       Since `ts-node` is used to run the server it's necessary to have the `src` folder present at all time.
-However, if we want to use `node` instead of `ts-node` it's possible to reconfigure the build process so all files are compiled to es2015 and extracted to an output folder that will contain all the necessary files.
+However, if we want to use `node` instead of `ts-node` use the steps bellow.

+  ---
+  2. NODE (Preferred way)
+    * build for node - `gulp build_all`

+    * Running application with node - `node ./out/server.js` or simply `npm run serve` or `yarn serve` -> [http://localhost:8080/](http://localhost:8080/)

+    All files are compiled to es2015 and extracted to the `out` folder.

+  ---

 Code separation: